Text and Data Mining Reservation

 • Protocol documents precisely specify how the declaration should be made – transparent for rights holders and crawling interested parties

-• Focus on simple Yes/No or 1/0 value should make verification more efficient for crawlers
+• Focussing on simple Yes/No or 1/0 value should make verification more efficient for crawlers